 The experimental parameter single_precision_histogram can be set to True to enable building histograms using single precision.
 This may improve speed, in particular on older architectures.

-The device ordinal can be selected using the $\mathtt{gpu_id}$ parameter, which defaults to 0.
+The device ordinal (which GPU to use if you have many of them) can be selected using the gpu_id parameter, which defaults to 0 (the first device reported by CUDA runtime).